top of page

 WOMAD (World of Music, Arts, and Dance) stands as the largest international music fair, originating in London in 1980.
 It evolved into the first world music festival in 1982, following in the footsteps of Africa Fête and the Festival Musiques Mêtisses in France, opening its doors to artists from Africa, Asia, and beyond.
 Said's interviews with key figures such as Thomas Brooman and Gilbert Mousset shed light on the pivotal role they played in the creation of WOMAD and the Festival Musiques Mêtisses, highlighting the significance of these events in promoting cross-cultural exchange and appreciation of global music and arts.

-Said will explore the unique contributions of each record company, discussing their approaches to discovering, producing, and promoting world music artists.
-He will analyze their impact on the globalization and commercialization of diverse musical genres, as well as their role in fostering cultural exchange and understanding.
+Said will explore in his lecture the unique contributions of each record company, discussing their approaches to discovering, producing, and promoting world music artists.
+He will analyse their impact on the globalization and commercialization of diverse musical genres, as well as their role in fostering cultural exchange and understanding.

 80´s - THE BIG BANG